Ashtabula River railroad disaster: Identifying and burying the dead

 Identification of the dead took a week or more.
 There were full or partial remains of about 36 bodies in the railroad freight house, with concerned families encouraged to come by and try to identify corpses.
 For several days after the wreck, townspeople and railroad employees used their hands and feet, hoes, rakes, and shovels to dig through the ash, ice, mud, and snow to find any personal items they could.
 These items—which included partially burned train tickets, diaries, photographs, watches, jewelry, unique or rare items of clothing, or keepsakes—were kept by the railroad.
 When a corpse could not be identified, grieving families sometimes were able to use these "relics" to confirm that a loved one had been aboard the train.
 Even so, identifying objects or papers often were separated from remains, and misidentification of remains was common.

 Concerned friends and family members sent letters and telegrams in the hundreds to railroad and civic authorities, seeking knowledge of their loved ones.
 These contained descriptions of the alleged passenger, as well as any identifying personal effects.
 Some of these letters were fraudulent, sent by people seeking gold watches, jewelry, or other items as "loot".
 Fraudulent letters tended to be spotted fairly easily, and were not answered.

 Wreck investigators were still turning up remains as late as mid-January.

 A burial service for the unidentified dead was held at Ashtabula's Chestnut Grove Cemetery on January 19, 1877.
 A mile-long procession conveyed the dead to the cemetery.
-The railroad purchased a burial plot in which 18 coffins, containing the remains of an estimated 22 people, where placed.
+The railroad purchased a burial plot in which 18 coffins, containing the remains of an estimated 22 people, were placed.

 Three coffins with three corpses remained at the freight house in the hope that they could still be identified.
 When these remains went unclaimed, they were buried about a week later in the same plot at Chestnut Grove.